ceramicstudio/orbis-python-starter/README.md

 # OrbisDB Python Starter

-This repository is a modified version of the Index Network [Ceramic-Python](https://github.com/indexnetwork/ceramic-python) library that includes examples and slight modifications to be compatible with OrbisDB.
+This repository is a modified version of the Index Network [Ceramic-Python](https://github.com/indexnetwork/ceramic-python) library that includes examples and slight alterations to be compatible with OrbisDB.

 ## Overview

 This demo repository is structured as a simple Flask server that exposes a class called `CeramicActions` found in [examples.py](examples.py).
-This example architecture emulates an AI agent environment, and therefore assigns three imaginary agents individual Ceramic private keys so they can author data to the network.
+This example architecture emulates an AI agent environment and assigns three imaginary agents individual Ceramic private keys to author data to the network.

-Additionally, for no reason in particlar, the demo uses a [pageview](definition.json) data model.
+Additionally, for no reason in particular, the demo uses a [pageview](definition.json) data model.
 This has already been deployed to Ceramic, and is therefore provided in the example .env file as the default table value.

-Finally, this demo only displays the use of raw SQL queries for reading data.
-However, OrbisDB also exposes a GraphQL endpoint for read capabilities (that you can easily incorporate into your code, if preferred).
+Finally, this demo only uses raw SQL queries to read data.
+However, OrbisDB also exposes a GraphQL endpoint for read capabilities (that you can easily incorporate into your code if preferred).

 ## Getting Started